Top 7 Cyber Threats in Cloud-Native Environments

 4. Vulnerable Container Orchestration Tools

 Container orchestration platforms like Kubernetes commonly expose interfaces via APIs or web-based consoles.
 This exposes them directly to the Internet, inviting unauthorised access to sensitive information like infrastructure details, source code repositories, and container configuration.
+Implementing proper Kubernetes RBAC (Role-Based Access Control) is critical to mitigate these risks by restricting access based on user roles and permissions.)

 Additionally, attackers who gain access to administrative or deployment consoles can cause harm by stealing credentials and keys stored in the systems, tampering with deployment controls, creating backdoor access to containers, password cracking, and spamming.